The Morning-After Pill

 No. Once a morning-after pill has been taken, its effects are not reversible.

 Morning After Pill Information You can Trust in Des Moines

 Our nurses at InnerVisions HealthCare in Des Moines can give you all of the information you need to know about the morning after pill.
 Whether you have already taken it or you just want more information about the pill and its effects, please call or text us at anytime, and we are happy to answer any questions you may have.

-For questions about the RU-486 pill (abortion pill) and referral options visit our RU-486 pill page.
+For questions about the RU-486 pill (abortion pill) visit our RU-486 pill page.